Modeling

 “Feature Importance” panel displays the distribution of scores for each property.

 This figure offers geologists insights into which properties are impactful for the model’s predictions and which might introduce biases regarding the validation set.
 However, it is important to interpret these figures as indicative rather than conclusive.
 The relevance of a property is determined by its contribution to the model, which does not always align with its actual significance in identifying positive points in the real world.
 A property being classified as unused, positively important, or negatively impacting the model does not definitively dictate its overall relevance or irrelevance in identifying real-world targets.
 Moreover, even if a model relies on a property, removing it can lead to another solution with a better score.
 Conversely, removing a property with a low score can decrease the model’s performance.
-Therefore, the best properties must be selected through a trial-and-error process.

 Confusion Matrix